electron/electron/docs/tutorial/quick-start.md

 The above code accesses the Node.js `process.versions` object and runs a basic `replaceText` helper function to insert the version numbers into the HTML document.

-To attach this script to your renderer process, pass in the path to your preload script to the `webPreferences.preload` option in your existing `BrowserWindow` constructor.
+To attach this script to your renderer process, open up the 'index.js' file, and then pass in the path to your preload script to the `webPreferences.preload` option in your existing `BrowserWindow` constructor.

 ```js